 Subjective: based on or influenced by personal feelings, tastes, or opinions/dependent on the mind or on an individual’s perception for its existence.

-2. develop a new, balanced core belief and find evidence for that.
+2. Develop a new, balanced core belief and find evidence for that.

-Recognise when you evaluate yourself negatively and start acknowledging your positives.
+Recognize when you evaluate yourself negatively and start acknowledging your positives.
 A positive thing about yourself could be anything at all: